 Summary of the Key Findings

-• Before exposure, the source person’s identity and infectious status must be known to collect the source patient’s blood for testing at an authorized laboratory.
+- Before exposure, the source person's identity and infectiousness status must be determine so that the source patient's blood can be collected for testing at an authorized laboratory.

 Definition of Exposure Incident